11 Exciting Things to do In Sarasota With Kids While on Vacation

 2. Kayak in the Mangroves

-For a totally unique and memorable experience, be sure to go kayaking in the mangroves when vacationing in Sarasota with kids.
+For a totally unique and memorable family fun experience, be sure to go kayaking in the mangroves when vacationing in Sarasota with kids.

-The Sarasota mangroves are an amazing collection of tangled shrubs and roots that form interconnected tunnels perfect for kayaking or paddle boarding through.
+The Sarasota mangroves are an amazing collection of tangled shrubs and roots that form interconnected tunnels perfect for kayaking or paddleboarding.

 Dolphin and manatee sightings are also very common when on the outskirts of the mangrove tunnels.